Lawyer John Carpay is president of the Justice Centre for Constitutional Freedoms (JCCF.ca)

 It was not until Yaniv’s human rights cases had made international headlines that the CBC finally wrote one story about this issue, in late July.

 Killing stories that do not suit one’s own ideological narrative or preference is not limited to the CBC.
-Neither the CBC nor the
+Neither the CBC nor the so-called “mainstream” media covered the sexually graphic materials that were provided to K-12 children on the government-funded Alberta Gay-Straight Alliance (GSA) Network website.

 The website was developed by the Institute for Sexual Minority Studies and Services (ISMSS), under the direction of Kris Wells, a professional activist and propagandist who headed the ISMSS.
 This taxpayer-funded GSA website provided children with links to “Super practical sex positions everyone can try at home” and “Eight things they teach you at blow job school.”
 This website also had links to introduce children to the “Zebra” sexual alphabet: ‘A’ is for Auto-fellatio, ‘F’ is for Felching, ‘U’ is for Urophilia, ‘Y’ is for Yellow and Brown Showers, etc.